dmorrow09/workflow/README.md

         //"add precisely this file to  the next commit"
         //-A add all
-git remote add origin git@github.com:username/reponame git push -u -f origin master
+git remote add origin git@github.com:username/reponame git push -u -f origin main
         // -u for set origin as default
         //-f for force if you need to overwrite